sumbach/modern-cljs/doc/tutorial-13.md

-This is not a suprise if you take into account that it was made more than two years ago, when CLJS was floating around in just a few clojure-ist minds.
+This is not a suprise if you take into account that it was made more than two years ago, when CLJS was floating around in just a few Clojure-ists' minds.

-The surprise is that Chas Emerick chose it just five months ago, when CLJS had already been reified from a very smart idea into a programming language.
+The surprise is that Chas Emerick chose it just five months ago, when CLJS had already been reified from a very smart idea into a working implementation.
 So, if the original [Valip][3] library was so dependent on the JVM, why would Chas Emerick choose it over other, less-compromised CLJ validation libraries?
 I don't know.
 Maybe the answer is just that the predefined predicates and functions were